SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day2-genome_assembly/tutorial_genome_assembly.md

 * Download the histogram to your computer (e.g. using ffsend again), and put it in the Genomescope webservice: [Genomescope](http://qb.cshl.edu/genomescope/)

+* let's run the analysis the same analysis with the HiFi PacBio data.

 ### 4. Hifiasm Assembly